Would you prefer to view this website based on your location?

 Most potential EV drivers think businesses providing electric mobility should receive more tax benefits

-67% of potential EV drivers and 64% of current EV drivers feel that businesses that provide electric driving should receive tax benefits from their government, whilst 48% of the general population agrees on this.
+67% of potential EV drivers and 64% of current EV drivers feel that businesses that provide electric driving should receive tax benefits from their government, while 48% of the general population agrees on this.

 Most potential EV drivers think businesses providing electric mobility should receive more tax benefits